-You want to look for a VPN provider who has the following: a good reputation, fast servers, a wide range of server locations and an easy to use interface.
+You want to look for a travel VPN provider who has the following: a good reputation, fast servers, a wide range of server locations and an easy to use interface.
 You can check out some reviews at PC Magazine.

 I’m currently using ExpressVPN.
 It’s a paid service which offers a 30-day money back guarantee.
 Monthly plans run as low as $8.32/month.
 Some services restrict you to one device.
 But ExpressVPN allows you to install the software on as many devices as you wish and you can use it on five devices simultaneously.
 They have 160 servers in 94 countries, including the aforementioned countries of Turkey, Pakistan, Belarus, Russia and Vietnam.

 I’m quite happy with the service.
 I used to use a free provider but they deliberately make you wait in a queue before starting-up, so you are still vulnerable during that period.
 The free providers also tend to limit how much you can download and you get what you pay for in terms of speed.
 ExpressVPN boots up immediately and doesn’t slow down my internet service.
 Even better, installing it was pretty idiot-proof.